libcord-tech/gauntlet/documentation/keys.md

 ## Open Activity Page
 Pressing this key will open up the world activity feed filtered to `member`, `move`, and `endo`.
 This page can be used to spot for raider activity.

-This feature is identical to the Breeze++ feature.
 ## Open Reports Page
 Pressing this key will open up the Reports page.

-This feature is identical to the Breeze++ feature.
 ## Open Region Ajax2 Page
 When looking at a **region** page, pressing this key will open up the ajax2 activity feed of that region.